grantbii/design-system/README.md

 Check which files would be published with `npm publish --dry-run`

-Publishing to NPM is automatic with [GitHub Actions](.github/workflows/continuous-delivery.yaml).
+The package is published to npm automatically with [GitHub Actions](.github/workflows/continuous-delivery.yaml).

+Documentation is published automatically with AWS Amplify.

 Once a commit has been made on the `prod` branch, a build would be triggered.